 - Connect to a series of VPN protocols.
 Just like in the case of changing your real IP, when you need to swing between a series of protocols, you can definitely use a VPN app.

 - Have access to advanced features and other security essentials.
 Have you ever heard about the VPN Kill Switch?
 This advanced feature is so useful that all VPN users must take advantage of it.
 Basically, the Kill Switch will kill all your applications, or even the Internet connection, in case of a VPN drop.
-This means that in case you lose your VPN connection, your activities won’t get exposed, as the Kill Switch takes care of your connection.
+This means that if you lose your VPN connection, your activities won’t get exposed, as the Kill Switch takes care of your connection.
 How cool is this, right?
-Plus, some VPN apps are also integrating the Smart DNS technology, known as being the perfect solution for streaming blocked media services.
+Plus, some VPN apps also integrate the Smart DNS technology, known as the perfect solution for streaming blocked media services.

 - A complete and complex experience.
 The VPN apps are VPN providers’ business cards.
 Usually, providers are working their ASSets off to provide a complete and complex VPN experience.
 The idea behind this statement refers to all the options VPN users are allowed within the apps.
 They can configure the client based on their own taste, create lists of favorite servers, swing between servers automatically, or enable options to avoid leaks.

 This is an excellent question.
 Before picking a VPN provider, you need to know if it will be compatible with your device.

 VPN app developers are creating apps compatible with the most popular operating systems.

 That’s why the existing VPN apps are now compatible with OSes like:

 - macOS (even if most of the VPN apps work on Mac, certain protocols are not supported by the OS.
 One example would be one of the oldest tunneling protocols – PPTP – Point-To-Point Tunneling Protocol, which is not supported by the latest versions of macOS.)

 - iOS (iPhone, iPad)

 - Android and Android TV

 - Different eReaders models